DirtyHairy/async-mutex/README.md

 that are hard to fix and even harder to track down.

 This library solves the problem by applying the concept of mutexes to Javascript.
-A mutex is locked by providing a worker callback that will be called once no other locks are held on the mutex.
-Once the async process is complete (usually taking multiple spins of the event loop), a callback supplied to the worker is called in order to release the mutex, allowing the next scheduled worker to execute.
+Locking the mutex will return a promise that resolves once the mutex becomes available.
+Once the async process is complete (usually taking multiple spins of the event loop), a callback supplied to the caller is called in order to release the mutex, allowing the next scheduled worker to execute.

+# Semaphore

+Imagine a situation where you need to control access to several instances of a shared resource.
+For example, you might want to distribute images between several worker processes that perform image transformationss, or you might want to create a web crawler that performs a defined number of requests in parallel.

+A semaphore is a data structure that is initialized to a positive integer value and that can be locked multiple times.
+As long as the semaphore value is positive, locking it will return the current value and the locking process will continue execution immediatelly; the semaphore will be decremented upon locking.
+Releasing the lock will increment the semaphore again.

+Once the semaphore has reached zero, the next process that attempts to acquire a lock will be suspended until another process releases its lock and this increments the semaphore again.

+This library provides a semaphore implementation for Javascript that is similar to the mutex implementation described above.
+Mutexes are a simple wrapper on top of a semaphore of value 1.

 # How to use it?